EquilibriumTechx/qr-pay-gateway/README.md

 > **Requires: WooCommerce 2.1+**

-This is a Malaysian Touch N Go Payment Qr Code.
+This is a QR Payments for Touch 'n Go

 = More Details =
 - For Support Kindly Email to support@equilibrium.my